Welcome to Business Network International or BNI. This information is important reading for all members of BNI.

 - Practical training and practice in public speaking and specific marketing/advertisement of oneself and one’s service/product.

-- Special business contacts that can be converted into long term strategic alliances at the regional, up to and including global business community.
+- Special business contacts that can be converted into long-term strategic alliances in the regional and global business community.

 - Special coaching about referral marketing from trained and talented BNI Directors.
 If any one of the above benefits were to be fully utilized by a member, the benefits would far outweigh the monetary investment for a BNI membership.